Blue-Reaper/Proxer-Essentials/README.md

 # How to build

-- Run npm i to install al dependencies
+- Run `npm i` to install al dependencies
-- Run npm run build to build the compiled userscript
+- Run `npm run build` to build the compiled userscript
+- Or use [atom](https://atom.io/) with [atom-typescript](https://atom.io/packages/atom-typescript) and compile on save